Banana Mango Smoothie (Healthy, No Ice Or Sugar Added)

 I crave fruit and vegetables and think of how to incorporate them more into my meals.

-Veggies are a no brainer for me, but I’m not a pick-up-an-apple-and-eat kind of girl.
+Veggies are a no brainer for me (see: stuffed butternut squash), but I’m not a pick-up-an-apple-and-eat kind of girl.
 Give me broccoli.
 Give me carrots.
 But oranges?
 Apples?
 Bananas?

-I want to thank whoever invented fruit smoothies because I made Banana Mango Yogurt Smoothies.
+I want to thank whoever invented fruit smoothies because I made Banana Mango Smoothie with Greek yogurt.
 Fruit doesn’t have to be boring anymore!

 Smoothies were a treat for me as a kid.
 They were always expensive because of the fresh fruit, so I rarely bought them.